Convergence Rate of Multiple-try Metropolis Independent sampler: Introduction

-Markov chain Monte Carlo (MCMC) methods have played an important role in statistical computing and Bayesian inference and have attracted much attention from both theoretical researchers and practitioners.
-In a netshell, the set of methods provide general and practical recipes for generating random draws from any given target probability distribution known up to a normalizing constant.
-Specifically, these algorithms generate a time-homogeneous Markov chain with its stationary distribution being the target one.
+Markov chain Monte Carlo (MCMC) methods have played important roles in statistical computing and Bayesian inference and have attracted much attention from both theoretical researchers and practitioners.
+In a nutshell, the set of methods provide general and practical recipes for generating random draws from any given target probability distribution known up to a normalizing constant.
+Specifically, such an algorithm generates a time-homogeneous Markov chain with its stationary distribution being the target one.
 Under mild assumptions, this chain converges to the target distribution geometrically \citep{roberts1996geometric,liu1995covariance}.
-See \cite{liu2008monte} and \cite{brooks2011handbook} for a more complete overview.
+See \cite{liu2008monte} and \cite{brooks2011handbook} for more comprehensive reviews.
 The scheme first proposed by \cite{metropolis1953equation} and then generalized by \cite{hastings1970monte} is arguably the most popular and fundamental construction among all MCMC methods.
-Let $\pi(\cdot)$ denote the target probability distribution/density function (p.d.f.) on the state space $\mathcal{X}$.
-The \textit{Metropolis-Hastings} (MH) method construct a Markov chain $x^{(1)}, x^{(2)},\ldots, $ on $\mathcal{X}$ as follows.
-At step $t+1$, it proposes a new position $y$ from a user-given transition function $T(x,y)$, i.e., $ y\sim T(x^{(t)},\cdot)$.
-Then, the proposal is accepted with probability
+Let $\pi(\cdot)$ denote the target probability distribution/density function on the state space $\mathcal{X}$.
+The \textit{Metropolis-Hastings} method constructs a Markov chain $x^{(1)}, x^{(2)},\ldots, $ on $\mathcal{X}$ as follows.
+At step $t+1$, it proposes a new state $y$ from a user-specified transition function $p(x,y)$, i.e., $ y\sim p(x^{(t)},\cdot)$.
+Then, the next state $x^{(t+1)}$ is equal to $y$ with probability $\rho$ and to $x^{(t)}$ with probability $1-\rho$, where

-That is, the next state $x^{(t+1)}$ is equal to $y$ with probability $p_{a}$ and is equal to $x^{(t)}$ with $1-p_{a}$.
-This special design ensures that the generated Markov chain is reversible with respect to $\pi$ and satisfies detailed balance, which guarantees valid convergence under mild conditions \citep{liu2008monte}.
+This design ensures that the generated Markov chain satisfies {\it the detailed balance} with respect to $\pi$, which guarantees the chain's reversibility and convergence under mild conditions.